You’re in the wrong place.

 If you’re looking for a model that’s so much more than just a turntable, then this entertainment center by Victrola will be the perfect addition to your home.

 These days, vintage style record players are a big hit.
 Not only do they encapsulate everything record players were and are, but they come loaded with modern tech that makes them both eye-catching and fully functional.

 But there are many styles of vintage record players to choose from.
 Some like this Victrola are modeled after early players that were popular over one hundred years ago.

 Others are modeled after the suitcase style record players that took the industry by storm in the 1950s and 1960s.
 They were available in a range of sizes and offered something older styles did not: portability.

-One major competing model is the CMC Portable Bluetooth 3 Stereo Speed Turntable with Built-in Speakers.
+One major competing model is the Wockoder Portable Bluetooth 3 Stereo Speed Turntable with Built-in Speakers.